About this site

 The materials are shared via Google Drive, but can be downloaded in a range of different formats, including editable .docx documents, and .pdf.

-You do not need a Google account to download materials.
+You do not need to sign in or to have a Google account to download materials.

 Materials are shared under a Creative Commons CC-BY-NC-SA licence.